Skip to content

 Raspberry Pi Pico W

 The Raspberry Pi Pico W microcontroller acts as the brain of this board.
 It combines a RP2040 processor with a wireless module for both 2.4GHz 802.11n wireless LAN and Bluetooth 5.2.
 The RP2040 communicates with the motor controllers, IMU and other components to control the robotics kit's behavior.
-The photo below highlights the Pico W on the Controller Board:
+The photo below highlights the Pico W on the Controller board:

 Photo highlighting the Pico W microcontroller